ekmackay/ekmackay.github.io/README.md

 # Upcoming Talks

-- Benefits of Bayesian Priors as Regularizers in Challenging Meta-analysis Settings (Forthcoming presentation at JSM 2024 in Portland, OR; session: "Bayesian methods and applications in clinical trials")
+- Benefits of Bayesian Priors as Regularizers in Challenging Meta-analysis Settings (Forthcoming talk at JSM 2024 in Portland, OR; session: "Bayesian methods and applications in clinical trials")
+- Bayesian Hierarchical Modelling Approaches to Indirect Treatment Comparisons between Single-arm Basket Trials: An Application to NTRK-fusion Solid Tumours (Forthcoming talk at the Bayesian Biostatistics Conference--Bayes 2024--in Rockville, MD)

 # Recent Conference Presentations